 5. Azodin KP3.5 KAOS Pump Paintball Marker

-The Azodin KP3.5 is another smart marker that’s available under convenient rates.
+The Azodin KP3.5 is another smart marker that’s available at convenient rates.
 Now, just to clarify something, this marker is very similar to the KP3 in terms of performance only that it’s a newer version with several notable improvements and upgrades.
 One of these upgrades is the addition of two barrels instead of one.
 These 14-inch barrels have different calibers of .685 and .681 that give the gun increased accuracy and efficiency.

 Other than the barrels, the speedy pumping action is something else you’ll definitely be impressed with.
 With the aid of the dual pump cocking rods, the pumping action is speedier making it easier for you to pump, cork, and shoot even when you’re in the middle of a shooting scenario.
 Just to mention something about the cocking rods, Azodin KP3.5 uses smooth stainless steel rods to improve its performance.
 This is quite different from its predecessors which used only one cocking rod.